Trufin plc

-We have in-house proprietary sources (eReward, Main Data, Citypay) for markets outside North America, and we will work with our long-standing and close colleagues at Pearl Meyer to provide all North American data.
+We have in-house proprietary sources (eReward, Main Data, Citypay) for markets outside North America.

 Occasionally, our clients are looking for specific, or tailored pay information from the market which others cannot provide.
 We can obtain that through a ‘club survey’ [tailored survey] process amongst agreed peers.